PaladinsDev/paladins.js/README.md

 ## Documentation / Methods

-You can view all the available methods and documentation on the [PaladinsDev website](https://paladins.dev/docs/paladins.js/v/2.2.0/).
+You can view all the available methods and documentation here [pe-paladins.js](https://pe-paladinsjs.netlify.app/).
 Some of the methods are removed/changed in pe-paladins.js compared to paladins.js